 To increase habitat for insect pollinators and monarch butterflies we’re working with educators and youth.
-We offer financial grants for Minnesota and Wisconsin high schools to propagate native plants in greenhouses and transplant them onto rural areas.
+For the past two years we have offered financial grants for Minnesota and Wisconsin high schools to propagate native plants in greenhouses and transplant them onto rural areas.
 In 2018 we introduced a Pollinator Habitat Curriculum Guide that is aligned with current education standards for Midwestern high school science and agriculture educators.
-These efforts are made possible by funding to Sand County Foundation from Enel Green Power North America, Inc., We Energies Foundation, and the Monarch Joint Venture.
+These efforts are made possible by funding to Sand County Foundation from Enel Green Power North America, Inc., We Energies Foundation, Dairyland Power Cooperative, Syngenta, and the Monarch Joint Venture.

-$1,000 grants and plant materials are now available to Minnesota and Wisconsin high school educators.
-Application deadline: January 18, 2019.
+In late 2018 we offered $1,000 grants and plant materials to Minnesota and Wisconsin high school educators.
+We will announce the successful applicants in late January.

-Are you a high school educator looking for a hands-on pollinator habitat project for your students?
-Sand County Foundation seeks your proposal to have students propagate native forbs (wildflowers) in school greenhouses and transplant them next spring with collaborating landowners.
-FFA instructors are especially encouraged to apply.
+This project is for high school educators looking for hands-on pollinator habitat project for students.
+Sand County Foundation sought proposals to have students propagate native forbs (wildflowers) in school greenhouses and transplant them this spring with collaborating landowners.
+FFA instructors were especially encouraged to apply.

 Successful applicants will receive 640 small seedlings of five native forb species in March.
-Students will grow out these plants in a school greenhouse or other suitable indoor area, transplant them onto an appropriate site in the spring, and maintain and monitor the plants through the summer.
+Students will grow out these plants in a school greenhouse or other suitable indoor area, transplant them onto an appropriate site this spring, and maintain and monitor the plants through the summer.
 Teachers will receive a training webinar, remote consultation from a private native plant nursery, and a $1,000 cash award paid to a school district or FFA chapter to offset project expenses.
-A final report is due in September.

 Pollinator Habitat Curriculum Guide